legendum/rediservice/README.md

 Note that the `rediservice.exports()` call at the end of the file exports the following:

 1. `run()` to run the microservices (in this case 'text.join' and 'text.caps')
-2. `services()` to get an Object whose keys are service names and values are service functions
+2. `services()` to get an Object whose keys are service names and values are functions to start the services
-3. Each of the services - in this case 'text.join' and 'text.caps' (but you shouldn't need to call these directly)

-Typically, you'll only need to call the `run` method to run the microservices.
+Typically, you'll just call the `run` method to run the microservices.

 ### 3. Running the example microservices